- HIV/AIDS 101

 - World AIDS Day

 What is text messaging?

 Text messaging, or texting, is a way to send information to and from cellular and smart phone devices.
-Messages can be sent as text (Short Message Service or SMS), or pictures, video, and audio (Multimedia Messaging Service or MMS).
-A text message can be sent to individual mobile phones or multiple phones.
-Texting is one of the ways people are using mobile technology in public health.
+Texting is a common way that people are using mobile technology in public health.
+Messages can be sent as text (Short Message Service or SMS), pictures, video, or audio (Multimedia Messaging Service or MMS).
+A text message can be sent to individual or multiple mobile phones and devices.

 - Locate local HIV testing centers.